HYL13/CS766Spring2021/README.md

 ## Motivation

-Map-related services are essential in our daily life, as we utilize maps for various scenarios/applications, e.g., daily commuting navigation, logistics distribution system, queries and visualization of geographic information, request of high-definition maps for self-driving vehicles, etc. Therefore, generating applicable maps and maintaining their latest versions are important tasks, which, unfortunately, can be a laborious and time-consuming process.
-Nowadays, most maps are created and updated based on the interpretation of aerial/satellite images and field surveys.
+Map-related services are essential in our daily life, as we utilize maps for various scenarios and applications, e.g., daily commuting navigation, logistics distribution system, queries and visualization of geographic information, request of high-definition maps for self-driving vehicles, etc. Therefore, generating applicable maps and maintaining their latest versions are important tasks, which, unfortunately, can be a laborious and time-consuming process.
+Nowadays, most maps are created and updated based on the interpretation of satellite images and field surveys.
 On the bright side, with the rapid development of remote sensing technologies, many high spatial resolution (HSR) satellite images with a global coverage can be obtained frequently by sensors on aircraft/satellites.
 Thus, **generating map tiles automatically and aesthetically based on satellite images** has become an emerging research direction for mapping agencies and